encoredev/encore/docs/quick-start.md

 title: Quick Start Guide
 subtitle: Get started with Encore in minutes
 ---
+Float into the flow and start building with ease by following this short guide.

 ## Install the Encore CLI
-To work with Encore you need our command-line utility.

-Install by running the appropriate command for your system.
+To work with Encore you need our command-line utility, you can install it by running the appropriate command for your system.

-Mac OS:
+**Mac OS:**
 ```bash
 brew install encoredev/tap/encore
 ```

-Windows:
+**Windows:**
 ```bash
 iwr https://encore.dev/install.ps1 | iex
 ```

-Linux:
+**Linux:**
 ```bash
 curl -L https://encore.dev/install.sh | bash
 ```

-## Create your app
+## Create your first app
+When building with Encore, it’s best to use one application for an entire project.
 Create your app by running:
 ```bash
 encore app create
 ```

-Then press `Enter` to create your free account, following instructions on screen.
+Then press `Enter` to create your Encore account, following instructions on screen.

 Coming back to the terminal, pick a name for your app.